vectordotdev/vector/rfcs/2020-08-31-3640-nginx-metrics-source.md

 This RFC is to introduce a new metrics source to consume metrics from the [Nginx HTTP Server](https://www.nginx.com/).
-The high level plan is to implement a scrapper similar to the existing [prometheus source](https://vector.dev/docs/reference/sources/prometheus/) that will scrape the Nginx HTTP Server stats endpoint (provided by [`stub_status`](https://nginx.org/en/docs/http/ngx_http_stub_status_module.html#stub_status)) on an
+The high level plan is to implement a scraper similar to the existing [prometheus source](https://vector.dev/docs/reference/sources/prometheus/) that will scrape the Nginx HTTP Server stats endpoint (provided by [`stub_status`](https://nginx.org/en/docs/http/ngx_http_stub_status_module.html#stub_status)) on an